 UCF offers both graduate and undergraduate programs in studio art and students can tailor their studies toward specific goals.
-Specializations include book arts, ceramics, drawing, drawing and printmaking combination, drawing and illustration combination, painting, photography, sculpture, and type and design.
+Specializations include book arts, drawing, painting, photography or combined areas in advanced design/sculpture, ceramics/sculpture, drawing/illustration, drawing/painting or drawing/printmaking.

 At the undergraduate level, studio art majors can pursue either a Bachelor of Arts or Bachelor of Fine Arts degree.

-- B.F.A. students must maintain a 3.0 GPA in ART courses to continue in the program.
+- BFA students must maintain a 3.0 GPA in major courses to continue in the program.
 B.A. students must maintain the 2.0 GPA average that the university as a whole requires

-- Students must first apply to the Art B.A.
-Studio program, and, after successfully completing the Studio Art Portfolio Review with a 3.0 GPA, they can apply to the B.F.A.
-Studio Track
+- Students wanting to pursue the Studio Art BFA program must first apply to the Art B.A.
+Studio track, and, after successfully completing the Studio Art Portfolio Review, can apply to the Studio Art BFA program

 UCF also offers minor and MFA programs in studio art.